Apsd1109/apsd1109.github.io/_blogs/2024-05-11-a-letter-to-new-leaders.md

 ![](/assets/images/a-letter-to-new-leaders-1.jpg)
 _Photo by: [Álvaro Serrano](https://unsplash.com/photos/black-and-silver-fountain-pen-hjwKMkehBco)_

+This article was originally written for the [UWCCF blog](https://medium.com/uwccf/a-letter-to-new-leaders-3fe2953c2f95), but I wanted to include it on my personal website, since there are many wonderful things to think about when it comes to leadership in ministry.

 ---

 As I close out my time with UWCCF, I wanted to spend some time writing to the next generation of leaders, to both encourage and exhort them as they take up a significant role in ministry.
 I hope that this "letter" is helpful to those who are new to leadership in ministry!